Sapa Workshops

 Multi-day creative retreats available on request — combining workshops with homestays in artisan villages.

-What Makes ETHOS Workshops Ethical
+What Makes ETHOS Cultural Experiences Ethical

 Fair pay: Artisans set their own workshop income rates.